Prooffreader/pytabby/README.rst

   cross compatible?
 Will it work with cmder.exe on windows?
 So the app could have really cool colored tabs!!!
 Would colorama work?
 * Add MacOS CI (Circle?)
+* Fix tests by (1) changing lazy regression tests to true tests, (2) relying less on ordering to be true unit tests, (3) monkeypatch inputs instead of that ugly menu.Menu._testing hacks

 .. inclusion-marker-stop-wishlist